 CyberArk Software Ltd.'s subsidiaries are separately taxed under the domestic tax laws of the jurisdiction of incorporation of each entity.

 a.
 Corporate tax in Israel:

-Ordinary taxable income is subject to a corporate tax rate as follows: 2017 - 24% and 2018 onwards - 23%.
+Ordinary taxable income is subject to a corporate tax rate of 23% for the years 2018-2020.